joamiran/Severity-Impact-Calculator/README.md

-# SEV Escalation App
+# SEV Escalation App with Charts
-Now includes ability to add and use custom sites dynamically.
+Includes logging and basic visualizations for SEV data.